Add analytics to the Bing Search APIs

 Bing Statistics provides analytics for the Bing Search APIs.
 These analytics include call volume, top query strings, geographic distribution, and more.
 You can enable Bing Statistics in the Azure portal by navigating to your Azure resource and clicking Enable Bing Statistics.

-- Bing Statistics is not available with free trial subscriptions, or resources on the free
+- Bing Statistics is not available with resources on the free

 - You may not use any data available via the Bing Statistics dashboard to create applications for distribution to third parties.